brandur/sorg/content/drafts/accidental-obsolescence.md

 One of the greatest advances in software in the last ten years.

-Maybe the best ever example of this is software that shipped on physical media.
-Developers had one opportunity to get it right; after that master disc went out the door, it was too late to make changes.

-!fig src="/assets/accidental-obsolescence/cartridge.jpg" caption="A SNES cartridge.
-Software that once shipped, was set in stone."

 These days by comparison, you might pop a brand new game that you bought yesterday into your PS4, only to find that it already wants to update itself before you can play.